Research On Tap (ROT): Supporting the Flow of Ideas into Action!

 Every month, graduate students will have an opportunity to speak to the passion, challenges or quirky anecdotes & lessons behind their research journey.

-Would you like to present/perform at February’s event?
+Would you like to present/perform at March’s event?

 It’s a bit of a poetry slam gone wild or tame?!
 You decide — sing it, dance it, or mime it….

 You can visually depict, collage it, or frame it in comedic anectodes — you choose the form of expression!